khulnasoft/ThreatMatrix/docs/source/Usage.md

 You can create new playbooks in different ways, based on the users you want to share them with:

-If you want to share them to every user in IntelX, create them via the Django Admin interface at `/admin/playbooks_manager/playbookconfig/`.
+If you want to share them to every user in ThreatMatrix, create them via the Django Admin interface at `/admin/playbooks_manager/playbookconfig/`.

 If you want share them to yourself or your organization only, you need to leverage the "Save as Playbook" button that you can find on the top right of the Job Result Page.
 In this way, after you have done an analysis, you can save the configuration of the Plugins you executed for re-use with a single click.